<TODO: Current information about Flanders Baptist and Community Church>

 The Flanders Baptist Church was founded in 1752.
 We are committed to spreading the Good News of Jesus Christ, and to serving one another.

 We’re a friendly church, and all are welcome.
+Read our covenant with one another.
 The church's denominational affiliation is with the American Baptist Convention.
+Our Bylaws are available for viewing in PDF format.

-A detailed church history and other articles are available on our History page.
+A detailed church history and other articles are available on our History pages.

 Reverend Alan Scott was ordained in 1987.
 He and his wife Violeta were married in 1985.